tHE aRTFUL FACILITATOR

 -

-Listening to hear is more valid than listening to judge.
 Listening to hear is more useful than listening to judge.

 -